FORK 0301 Course in Study Strategies - Making the Most of Your Studies

 During the course the students should be aware of the study habits they use and reflect upon how these habits can be applied in their academic life.

-The course is organized around three topics:
+The course is organized around three topics, offered as both digital and physical resources:

 - Become a better student: how to get through the curriculum